refinedev/refine/documentation/docs/ui-frameworks/mui/tutorial.md

 };
 ```

 And that's it!
-Try it on browser and see if you can create new posts from scratch.
+Try it on the browser and see if you can create new posts from scratch.

 <br />